Adarsh24k/Python_Lab4/README.md

 - NumPy
 - Matplotlib

-Install them (if not installed) using:
+Install them (if not installed) using Terminal